Damocles-fr/PPJF/README.md

 * **Metadata isn’t being updated when refreshing**, double-check that the metadata isn’t locked.
 Also, when locking metadata on a collection, it seems to lock metadata on all items in the collection. (ty for the tips glandix)
 * [Jellyfin FAQ](https://jellyfin.org/docs/general/server/media/movies) is great, here the naming rules, you don't need to strictly follow those rules, but the more you do, the faster the library scan will be, and the less you will have to manually click Identify media.
 * **Auto detection not working to import new media on linux** : [ty for the tips Jandalslap-\_-](https://www.reddit.com/r/JellyfinCommunity/comments/1r9voiu/comment/o6ifpnc/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)
+* Meilisearch tip: It searches tags and synopsis, but synopses are usually available in one language only and tags are in English, so search accuracy drops for non-English users.
+Fix: push a synonym dictionary into Meilisearch with translations of every tag plus common nouns in whatever languages you need.
+Add multilingual stop words too (like "the", "and", "the movie where... there's some...").
+Search quality jumps massively.

 ## Mods & Plugins & Skins
 - [A Collection of Awesome Jellyfin Plugins](https://github.com/awesome-jellyfin/awesome-jellyfin)